neicnordic/puhuri-web/docs/API guide/resource-allocation-management.md

 ```

 ## Creation of a resource allocation
-User can create an order item including requiested allocation parameters.
+User can create an order item including requested allocation parameters.

 - **`project`** - project's UUID
 - **`items`** - list of requieted allocations including: